top of page

 As the mother of a son who struggles with anxiety, I felt it.

-Here was a smart, successful young man—close to my son’s age—speaking with honesty that felt deeply real.
-Like Kevin Love, DeMar DeRozan, John Wall, and Tyrell Terry before him, he showed a quiet courage that dismantles stigma and invites others to speak up.
+Like Kevin Love, DeMar DeRozan, and John Wall before him, he showed a quiet courage that dismantled stigma and invited others to speak up.

-“Sorry, my anxiety’s kicking my ass right now.”
+Sorry guys, my anxiety’s kicking my ass right now.”

 Without hesitation, Pierre responded:“No, you’re good.
 We rockin’…”